superkor/Invoice-Program-V2/README.md

 Season will contain the available seasons the invoices can be made towards, 2019-2020, 2020-2021, 2021-2022, 2022-2023.

-> :exclamation: **Note**: by choosing 2022-2023, the "INTER" (Intermediate) session will not be available to be selected and the CIR, RPT, NV, JR, and ST sessions will be available.
+> **Note**: by choosing 2022-2023, the "INTER" (Intermediate) session will not be available to be selected and the CIR, RPT, NV, JR, and ST sessions will be available.
 By choosing any other season, vice versa will occur.

 Month has all of the months in a year.